ImagingInformatics/hackathon-dataset/README.md

 If set to something other than random, this will be used to create the FHIR resource.

 This is not meant to be an exhaustive collection, the types are chosen based on relevance to imaging patients.

+## DICOM Data
+Contains DICOM images (aka part 10 files) under each patient's name, nested below are folders representing the individual studies.

+These files can easily be pushed in a DICOM server, e.g. Orthanc or dcm4chee, using multiple methods, one of which is the dcm4che library (not to be confused with the dcm4chee server).

+NOTE: The DICOM files are placed in a sub-module and therefore are not checked out/cloned automatically.
+To retrieve the files (about 1.4 GBs), either perform a recursive clone of this repository, or if already cloned, go into the *hackathon-images* directory and perform git submodule update.
+For example:
+    cd hackathon-images
+    git submodule update --init --recursive

 # Conventions
 - Original TCIA IDs are retained as MRN